 - 1. Repeat steps 1-3 in One-Track Entrapment. - 2.
-Lay two sturdy planks or similar-shaped objects under the lifted tracks, ensuring the planks are inserted into the end of the tracks. - 3.
-Use the bucket as a leverage point while traveling out of the entrapment.
+Lay two sturdy planks or similar shaped objects under the lifted tracks, being sure the planks are inserted to the end of the tracks. - 3.
+Use the bucket as leverage point while travel out the entrapment.